anvix9/anvix-c.github.io/_posts/2024-08-09-Rote-Learning-How-does-it-relate-with-human-and-machines.md

 <br/>

 <p style="text-align: justify;">
 As a passionate about learning and intelligence, I believe language itself is a great matter to consider when dealing with them.
 From the bottom level of Nature to the highest.
-We observe that language plays a crucial role in measuring intelligence.
+We observe that <mark>language complexity plays a crucial role in measuring intelligence</mark>.
 We will observe bees and ants with their complex communications and organizations and will state, They are smart!
 </p>

 <br/>